iitd-lipikaar/lipikaar-OCR/README.md

 # Lipikaar-OCR

-Model checkpoints can be downloaded from [here](https://csciitd-my.sharepoint.com/:f:/g/personal/agarai_cstaff_iitd_ac_in/EpB6Cr98expDnB78qsdb4WEBTF1-MzKDqZvc-ARkaug9Wg?e=ADBnhb).
+Model checkpoints can be downloaded from this [link](https://csciitd-my.sharepoint.com/:f:/g/personal/agarai_cstaff_iitd_ac_in/EpB6Cr98expDnB78qsdb4WEBTF1-MzKDqZvc-ARkaug9Wg?e=ADBnhb).

 All models uploaded currently support **Printed Text** datasets. run.py can be modified to execute on multiple instances.